 I have discovered that Advent has a deep tradition of preparing our hearts at this season, for a Savior.
 Our Catholic and Lutheran brothers and sisters participate in Advent as an annual tradition.
 Their celebration through liturgy gives a richer sense of what we value–even long for–as Christians.

 If we practiced Advent, could it generate some meaningful reflection, some peace in a chaotic season?
 Or help us understand a world filled with chaos just a little better?

 - Abraham and Sarah waited for a child till they were in their nineties.

-- Jacob waited in Egypt till he was old enough to lead a whole country through a famine.
+- Joseph waited in Egypt till he was old enough to lead a whole country through a famine.

 - Jesus waited till the appointed time to be born, to teach, and eventually, to die as a sacrifice.

 - And you…Maybe you‘ve had to wait for something you really wanted: a job, a child, the salvation of a loved one, a house, a corner office, an opportunity that required time for multiple variables to fall into place.

 Your story includes waiting and waiting is hard.
 It develops disciplines like patience, peace, persistence, prayer and joy that we won’t learn any other way.